July 20: Women's race!

 Kalsøy Island and Kallur Lighthouse

-Discover the north of the Faroe Islands, with its magnificent views and one of the most iconic treks in the archipelago!
+north of the Faroe Islands, with its magnificent views and one of the most iconic treks in the archipelago!
 During the transfer, we see the landscape change: between fjords, mountains, and rugged coastlines, we reach the district of Klaksvík, the second most important city in the Faroe Islands.
-We board the ferry tothe island of Kalsoy, one of the wildest and most magnetic islands.
-We begin our trek to the Kallur lighthouse: the trail leads to an incredible promontory.
-If the weather is favorable, we can walk from Trøllanes to Mikladalur: an itinerary that allows us to get in touch with the most authentic soul of Kalsoy.
-Mikladalur is linked to the famous legend of the "Seal Woman, " one of the best-known stories in Faroese tradition.
+We board the ferry to theisland of Kalsoy, one of the wildest and most magnetic islands.
+We will start our trekking to the Kallur lighthouse: the trail leads to an incredible promontory.
+If the weather is favorable, we can walk from Trøllanes to Mikladalur: an itinerary that allows you to get in touch with the most authentic soul of Kalsoy.
+Mikladalur is linked to the famous legend of the "Seal Woman", one of the best-known tales in Faroese tradition.

 We then return to Tórshavn by bus, once again passing through some of the most breathtaking landscapes of the Faroe Islands, before a well-deserved evening's rest.